 Open Windows Task Manager, identify the process by the name “Windows Explorer” and right-click on the same and then click on Restart and ensure that the explorer.exe process restarts.

-The above step ensures that all the duplicate instances of the Windows explorer is killed and in the meanwhile.
+The above step ensures that all the duplicate instances of Windows Explorer are killed.

 The bottom line is that you can hide the taskbar in several ways and the latest Windows version also gives you better control over how the notifications can be handled.